Tested: Is WordPress Good For SEO in 2024?

 And WordPress won’t mess with your file names when you upload an image.
 So as long as you save your file with an SEO-friendly file name before you upload, you’re golden.

-In terms of file size, we recommend using a third-party plugin like Imagify (which we’ll be covering in the checklist below) to make sure your images are fully compressed.
+In terms of file size, we recommend using a third-party tool to lossless compress images before uploading them or using a plugin like Imagify (which we’ll be covering in the checklist below) to make sure your images are fully compressed.

 Learn more about image SEO